Skalyaev/a-setup/README.md

 # A script
 - Regroup the different components of your linux setup in a single place.
 - Manage your installations, updates, and configurations easier.
-- Bring your shortcuts, environment and applications everywhere you go.
+- Bring your shortcuts, environment and tools everywhere you go.

 ### Usage
 ```sh